-Argument can be a vicious, unreasoning confrontation to prove “I’m right and you’re wrong!”
-Argument can also be a reasoned discussion on a matter of disagreement that leads to the discovery of truth.
-The first kind is destructive and harmful; the second, constructive and wholesome.
+Arguments can be vicious, unreasoning confrontations to prove “I’m right and you’re wrong!”
+Arguments can also be reasoned discussions on matters of disagreement that lead to the discovery of truth.
+The first kind is destructive and harmful; the second can be constructive and wholesome.

 Why and how we argue makes a lot of difference.